-22.5.4 Contributions by each Government will be set out in an Appendix to the Culture and Language chapter of the Dehcho Agreement.
+- 22.5.3 The Dehcho Government, Canada, and the Government of the Northwest Territories will jointly fund the Culture and Language Advocate. - 22.5.4 Contributions by each Government will be set out in an Appendix to the Culture and Language chapter of the Dehcho Agreement.

-In the case of conflict between a Federal or Territorial Law and a Dehcho Law, the Dehcho Law will prevail to the extent of the conflict.
+22.6.1 In the case of conflict between a Federal or Territorial Law and a Dehcho Law, the Dehcho Law will prevail to the extent of the conflict.